Brandixitor/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-This is the shell redirections project!
+This is the redirections project!